michaelchiew08/flutter_pda_scanner_v2/README.md

     // Or return your own widget.
   }

+  // Add these @override methods to listen to scanner events.
   @override
   void onEvent(Object event) {
       // Process the value of the `event.toString()` here.